 (2) Those called Monophysites or Oriental Orthodox, which follows the theological line of Cyril &

-Without going into all the intricate details of the debates, suffice it to say the Eastern Church was not satisfied with the Western-inspired formula describing the nature of Jesus adopted at the Council of Chalcedon in 451.
-In a scenario reminiscent of what had happened all the way back at the first council at Nicaea in 325, while the concluded the council at Chalcedon with an agreed creed, later they hemmed & hawed over the verbiage.
-To those Eastern bishops beholden to Cyril, Chalcedon just sounded too Nestorian for them to swallow.
-Chalcedon said that Jesus was “1 person in 2 natures.”
-The Balking bishops wanted to alter that to say he was wanted to say that he was “out of 2 natures” before the incarnation, but after he was 1 nature.
+Without going into all the intricate details of the debates, suffice it to say the Eastern Church wasn’t satisfied with the Western-inspired formula describing the nature of Jesus adopted at the Council of Chalcedon in 451.
+In a scenario reminiscent of what had happened all the way back at the first council at Nicaea in 325, while they concluded the council at Chalcedon with an agreed creed, some bishops later hemmed & hawed over the verbiage.
+To those Eastern bishops beholden to Cyril, Chalcedon sounded too Nestorian to swallow.
+Chalcedon said Jesus was “1 person in 2 natures.”
+The balking bishops wanted to alter that to say he was “out of 2 natures” before the incarnation, but after he was 1 nature.

 Cyril said he was both God & Man, but that the divine so overwhelmed the human it became virtually meaningless.
-The analogy was that his humanity was a drop of ink in the sea of His divinity.
-Therefore, Mary, was the Theotokos – the mother of God.
+The analogy was that his humanity was a drop of ink in the ocean of His divinity.
+Therefore, Mary was the Theotokos – the mother of God.

-Because Nestorius was reacting to what he considered the aberrant position of Cyril and his followers, & because he lacked tact & a sense of when to shut up, his opponents claimed he taught that Jesus wasn’t just of 2 natures, but was 2 persons living in the same body.
-For this he was branded a heretic.
+Because Nestorius reacted to what he considered the aberrant position of Cyril, and because he lacked tact and a knew when to shut up, his opponents claimed he taught Jesus wasn’t just of 2 natures but was 2 persons living in the same body.
+For this, he was branded a heretic.

-But when the Council of Chalcedon finally issued its official stand on what compromised Christian orthodox theology regarding the person & natures of Christ, Nestorius announced that they’d only articulated what he’d always believed and said.
+But when the Council of Chalcedon finally issued its official stand on what compromised Christian orthodoxy regarding the person & natures of Christ, Nestorius said they’d only articulated what he’d always taught.

 The Greek prefix mono implies “only one” nature.
-A better descriptor is henophystie.
-Hen- is the Greek prefix meaning one, sans the “only.”
+A better descriptor is monophysite.
+Hen- is the Greek prefix meaning one, but without the “only” limiter.

-Then in Canon 28 of the Council, Constantinople was elevated as 2nd only to Rome in terms of prestige, so both Alexandria & Antioch got their togas in a bunch.
-Those bishops who supported Chalcedon were labeled “Melchites,” meaning royalists, because they supported the Imperial church.
+Then in Canon 28 of the Council’s creed, Constantinople was elevated as 2nd only to Rome in terms of prestige, so both Alexandria & Antioch got their togas in a bunch.
+Those bishops who supported Chalcedon were labeled “Melchites,” meaning royalists because they supported the Imperial church.

-We’ve noted that while the Western Emperor was really out of the picture at this time, so that the Roman pope stood as a kind of lone figure leading the West, the Eastern Emperor at Constantinople still wielded tremendous authority in the Church.
+We’ve noted that while the Western Emperor was out of the picture by this time, so that the Roman pope stood as a kind of lone figure leading the West, the Eastern Emperor at Constantinople still wielded tremendous authority in the Church.
 We might wonder therefore why they didn’t step in to settle the issue about the nature of Christ.
-Well, they wanted to.
-Several of them would have liked to repudiate Chalcedon, but they felt their hands were tied, because there was one part of the Council they wanted to keep – Canon 28, setting up Constantinople as technically Rome’s second, but in reality, her equal.
+They wanted to.
+Several of them would have liked to repudiate Chalcedon, but their hands were tied, because there was one part of the Council they wanted to keep – Canon 28, setting up Constantinople as technically Rome’s second, but in reality, her equal.

-Now, as I studied the material that follows the debates between the Henophysites & Chalcedonians I found myself at an utter loss on how to relate it without boring the bejeebers out of you.
+Now, as I studied the material that follows the debates between the Henophysites & Chalcedonians I found myself at a loss on how to relate it without boring the bejeebers out of you.
 I spent quite a bit of time working, editing, re-editing, deleting, restoring, and deleting again before deciding to just say that in the East during the 5th & 6th Cs, just about everybody was caught up in this thing.
 Emperors, bishops, patriarchs, metropolitans, monks, priests, & the common people.
-There’s technical words like Encyclion, Henoticon, Severan, Acacian that are employed to define the different sides taken in the debate, and even those who tried to find compromise.
-Oh let me tell you – THOSE guys failed miserably in that endeavor!
+There are technical words like Encyclion, Henoticon, Severan, Acacian that are employed to define the different sides taken in the debate, and those who tried to forge a compromise.
+And let me tell you – THOSE guys failed miserably in working a compromise.
 They got hammered by BOTH sides.

-Regarding the long debate over the natures of Christ in the East, Everett Ferguson says that the irony is that the Chalcedonians, Henophysites, and the Church of the East were really trying to say the same thing about Jesus Christ.
+Regarding the long debate over the natures of Christ in the East, Everett Ferguson says that the irony is that the Chalcedonians, Henophysites, and the Church of the East were really trying to say the same thing about Jesus.
 He was somehow at the same time 2 somethings, but a single individual.
 Their different starting points gave different formulations their opponents couldn’t accept for theological reasons and wouldn’t for political reasons.

-Switching gears now — Around 500 one of the most influential thinkers in Greek Orthodox spirituality made his mark, Pseudo-Dionysius the Areopagite.
+Switching gears: Around 500 one of the most influential thinkers in Greek Orthodox spirituality made his mark, Pseudo-Dionysius the Areopagite.
 His real name is unknown.
 He claimed to be Dionysius, one of Paul’s Athenian converts mentioned in Acts 17.
 His contemporaries accepted his writings as legit.
-We know today they weren’t.
+We know now they weren’t.

 Pseudo-Dionysius combined Christianity & Neoplatonism into a mish-mash slap-dash theology that appealed to both Chalcedonians and Henophysites.
-Probably because when you read it you inwardly said, “What?” but had to nod you head saying how amazing it was so you wouldn’t appear stupid.
+Probably because when you read it you inwardly say, “What?” but had to nod your head saying how amazing it was so you wouldn’t appear stupid.
 Like when I read or listen to Stephen Hawking waxing eloquent on some tangent of astrophysics; I say, “Wow!
-That guys is brilliant!”
+That guy’s brilliant!”
 But don’t ask me to explain what I just heard.
-He speaks English, but to me it might as well be ancient Akkadian.
+He speaks English, but it might as well be ancient Akkadian.